reyes256/sonos-volume-controller/README.md

 This application was developed with one goal in mind, stop Sonos speakers from lowering or increasing the volumen automatically everytime.

-It uses the SoCo (Sonos Controller) python library to control the speakers.

-Flask is used to render html files for user input.
+It uses the SoCo (Sonos Controller) python library to control the speakers and Flask is used to render html files for user input.